ElPatron100/Library-Recommender-Team-Migros/README.md

 * **User-User CF:** This method identifies "neighbor" users who have similar rental histories.
 If User A and User B have both rented several of the same books, the system recommends other books rented by User B to User A.
 * **Item-Item CF:** This method focuses on the relationships between books rather than users.
 It calculates similarity based on how often two books are rented by the same people.
 If a student rents a book on "Sociology," the system identifies other books with high similarity scores to that item.

+For those two recommencer, the Jaccard similarity was more effective than the cosine similarity seen in class.
+The Jaccard similarity measures the proportion of shared items between two sets by calculating the size of their intersection divided by the size of their union.
+In our context, it effectively identifies "reader twins" or similar books by comparing the overlap of binary interactions, rather than measuring the angle between vectors as cosine similarity does.

 ### 2. The First Hybrid & Weight Optimization
 We realized that neither model was perfect on its own.
 To find the "sweet spot," we created **Hybrid 1**, which combines the prediction scores of both models.
 We ran an optimization loop testing different weight ratios (from 5/95 to 95/5) to maximize **Precision@10**.